elixir-bridge/elixir-bridge.github.io/01_Installfest/10-deploy-a-phoenix-app.markdown

 Phoenix adds it to the .gitingnore file by default.

-The Problem is Heroku uses environment variables to pass sensitive information to our application.
+The problem is Heroku uses environment variables to pass sensitive information to our application.

 ##### Setup config files for Deploy